robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.4.2 Behavior-Driven Specification

 > [!IMPORTANT]
-> LO-XX Understand the basic concepts of Behavior-Driven Specification (K2)
+> LO-bdd-spec Understand the basic concepts of Behavior-Driven Specification (K2)

 **Behavior-Driven Specification** originates from **Behavior-Driven Development (BDD)** and its **Gherkin-Style**, where steps are written to describe the system's behavior from the user's perspective.
 This style often incorporates **embedded arguments** into the steps and uses natural language constructs like **Given, When, Then, And & But**.